idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/PolynomialRegressionTrainer.md

 \textbf{x}_{N}
 \end{bmatrix}.

-where $D$ denotes the number of dimensions in the parameter space.
+where $D$ denotes the dimension of the parameter space and $\textbf{x}$ is a D-dimensional vector containing the coordinates in each dimension.
 Similarly to other `Trainer` classes, `PolynomialRegressionTrainer` accesses this matrix from a `Sampler` object.
-Of course, the trainer has to know the values of the QoI at these locations as well:
+Of course, the trainer has to know the values of the QoI at these coordinates as well:

 !equation
 \textbf{y} =